 Unlike most French newspapers, its income comes entirely from subscription fees to guarantee its independence.

-Thanks to its independence, Mediapart was able to play a major role in the revelation and investigation of 3 political scandals since its creation.
+Thanks to its independence, Mediapart has been able to play a major role in the revelation and investigation of a number of political scandals.

-Le Canard Enchainé is a satirical newspaper whose name literally means “the chained duck” and refers to “canard”, the French slang word for “newspaper”.
+Le Canard Enchainé is a satirical newspaper that is published weekly.
+Its name literally means “the chained duck”.
+Canard is also a French slang word for “newspaper”.

-It regularly investigates political and economical scandals and heavily relies on play on words and cultural references, which makes it particularly hard to understand for French learners.
+It regularly investigates political and economic scandals and heavily relies on puns and cultural references, which makes it particularly hard to understand for French learners.

-Even though its parent company is the Le Monde newspaper, Le Monde Diplomatique enjoys full editorial independence and is known for its dislike of capitalism.
+Even though its parent company is the newspaper Le Monde, Le Monde Diplomatique enjoys full editorial independence and is known for its dislike of capitalism.

-Les Echos is a financial newspaper with a liberal stance which makes it the equivalent of The Financial Times and the Wall Street Journal.
+Les Echos is a financial newspaper with a liberal stance, which makes it the equivalent of The Financial Times.

-It regularly publishes economical analyses from leading economists, but also covers topics such as science and innovation.
+It regularly publishes economic analyses from leading economists, but also covers topics such as science and innovation.

-It mainly covers soccer, rugby, motorsport and cycling.
+It mainly covers football (soccer), rugby, cycling, and car and motorcycle racing.